175-151-Great Vocals

 Writer/Composer: Harvey Fuqua / Alan Freed (1954)

-There’s no question about it, the sweet sound of the McGuires became the most popular Pop female singing group in America.
-The trio possessed a tight 3-point harmony, and they became a constant hit machine in the 1950s, covering and re-inventing other songs as well as their own original material.
+There’s no question about it, the sweet sound of the McGuires became the most popular Pop female singing group in America in the 1950s.
+The trio possessed a tight 3-point harmony, and they became a constant hit machine in that decade, covering and re-inventing other songs as well as their own original material.
 They specialized in live performances, television and night clubs, reuniting years later, catering to standards in their song book.
-This song stands out as the longest running at number-1 of the century by a female group—10 weeks!
+This song stands out as the longest running at #1 of the 20th Century by a female group—10 weeks!
 Their lilting sound was instantly recognizable, an infectious delight, and they held their own even during the Rock and Roll explosion of the mid 1950s…Illustrious, a Sheer Joy!

 160. WHAT A FOOL BELIEVES (1979)